jakaspeh/jakaspeh.github.io/_posts/2016-01-25-condition-variable.md

 * the mother is doing the laundry,

-* the sun is playing basketball and outsourcing the laundry to his mother.
+* the son is playing basketball and outsourcing the laundry to his mother.

 These two processes will run in separate threads.
 There is a communication/synchronization between them which is done via a condition